These photos were taken on several trips from late January to mid April

 Hike: 1.8 miles roundtrip

-"In Maple Canyon, you'll also experience two historic bridges.
-The Quince Street trestle, a wooden pedestrian-only footbridge, was built in 1905 to connect Bankers Hill with the streetcar that used to run along Fourth Avenue.
+The Maple Canyon is not only a fabulous place to witness and the spring flowers and greenery, but you will also pass by two historic bridges.
+The first bridge you will cross which is also the trailhead and that is the Quince Street trestle: a wooden pedestrian-only footbridge, built in 1905 as a means to connect Bankers Hill with the streetcar that used to run along Fourth Ave.

 The second bridge you will hike underneath and that is the First Ave. bridge which was built in 1931.
 This bridge was assembled completely in Ohio before being dismantled and shipped here.

 Personal Experience: This is a quick and fun hike in one of central San Diego’s canyons.
 Urban hikes always have their own unique charm.
 I highly recommend doing this hike in the springtime to get the full experience of wildflowers and thick greenery.
 It is super-easy with flat ground and under a mile 1-way.
 The only incline is at the very beginning when hiking down the hill to the trail.